OwenCochell/Kahoot-Bot/README.md

 More info about selenium and how to use it [Here](https://www.seleniumhq.org/)

 This script uses chrome driver to produce a headless chrome environment.
 You must put the executable(chromedriver.exe) in you PATH for this script to work.
-You can download chromedriver.exe [Here](https://sites.google.com/a/chromium.org/chromedriver/downloads)
+You can download chromedriver.exe [Here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+I recommend putting chromedriver.exe(or a copy of it) in the root directory of your python instillation, or if you're running Linux, put it in any bin directory of your distro. /bin should do nicley.)

 # Usage
 This script will ask you for a game pin upon startup.
 It will also ask you for a name and number of bots to join.